-Decisions will be fed back to you via Sussex Direct, and those decisions are also passed on to the Exam Boards which consider your final classification.
+Decisions will be fed back to you via Sussex Direct, and those decisions are also passed on to the Exam Boards which consider your year-to-year progression and your final classification.

 If you are required to provide more evidence, you will be emailed and told when/where to submit additional documentation.